janko/tus-ruby-server/README.md

 )
 ```

-It might seem at first that using a remote storage like Amazon S3 will slow
-down the overall upload, but the time it takes for the client to upload the
-file to the Rack app is in general *much* longer than the time for the server
-to upload that chunk to S3, because of the differences in the Internet
-connection speed between the user's computer and server.

 One thing to note is that S3's multipart API requires each chunk except the
 last to be **5MB or larger**, so that is the minimum chunk size that you can
 specify on your tus client if you want to use the S3 storage.